 Filoni, Kathleen Kennedy (current president of Lucasfilm), Karen Gilchrist (Cowboys & Aliens, The Lion King), and Colin Wilson (Avatar, The Meg) are executive producing alongside Favreau.

 “I wrote four of the episodes before I even had a deal, because I wanted to do this but only if they wanted to do the version that I wanted to do,” Favreau said during an interview with The Hollywood Reporter in August.

-The Mandalorian is sort of a buffer between 1983’s Return of the Jedi and 2017’s The Force Awakens.
-Set shortly after the destruction of the second Death Star, it will show fans what the galaxy was like once the Rebel Alliance ended the Empire’s reign of dictatorial terror.
-The New Republic is soon established after the fall of Palpatine and Vader, but it’s not nearly large or powerful enough to govern planets in the outermost reaches of the galaxy.
-The Outer Rim is where you’ll find the most wretched hives of scum and villainy—two words that describe such occupations as bounty hunting, which just so happens to be the profession of our main character.
+The Mandalorian is a buffer between 1983's Return of the Jedi and 2017's The Force Awakens.
+Set shortly after the destruction of the second Death Star, it will show fans what the galaxy was like once the Rebel Alliance ended the Empire's reign of dictatorial terror.
+The New Republic is soon established after the fall of Palpatine and Vader.
+Still, it's not nearly large or powerful enough to govern planets in the outermost reaches of the galaxy.
+The Outer Rim is where you'll find the most wretched hives of scum and villainy—two words that describe such occupations as bounty hunting, which just so happens to be the profession of our main character.